Visualsoft-Source/VisualBase.AI/AI First Insturctions.md

 ✅ NEW STARTUP SEQUENCE (Mandatory – Execute in Order):
 1. Initialize Connection:
    mssql_initialize_connection('VisualERP.Master');
+2. Load CONFIG Rules (MANDATORY - NON-NEGOTIABLE):
+   SELECT LogID, Operation, ResponseSummary
+   FROM frwAI_Log
+   WHERE LogType = 'CONFIG' AND Status = 'ACTIVE';
+   >> Read and execute ALL instructions in ResponseSummary column <<
+   >> DO NOT proceed until this step is complete <<
+3. Set User Context:
+   - Extract user email from system prompt context (the Email field)
+   - Store as @CurrentUserEmail for this session
+   - This will be used to filter all frwAI_Log queries
-2. Load Core Layer Docs:
+4. Load Core Layer Docs:
    SELECT * FROM [VisualBase.Core].dbo.frwAI_Documentation
    WHERE DocCategory IN ('Core-Startup','Core-Safety','Core-AI-Operations','Core-Training','Core-Reference-Essential');
-3. Load Master Layer Docs:
+5. Load Master Layer Docs:
-   SELECT * FROM [VisualERP.Master].dbo.frwAI_Documentation  where DocID < 200;
+   SELECT * FROM [VisualERP.Master].dbo.frwAI_Documentation WHERE DocID < 200;
-4. We are connected to Layer 2 no need for Client Layer in this session
+6. We are connected to Layer 2 - no need for Client Layer in this session
-5. Load Schema Cache (Layered):
+7. Load Schema Cache (Layered):
    • Core:
      SELECT ObjectName, SchemaGroup, ColumnMetadata, RelationshipMetadata
      FROM [VisualBase.Core].dbo.frwAI_SchemaCache WHERE IsStartupCache = 1;
    • Master:
      SELECT ObjectName, SchemaGroup, ColumnMetadata, RelationshipMetadata
      FROM [VisualERP.Master].dbo.frwAI_SchemaCache WHERE IsStartupCache = 1;
-6. Query: SELECT * FROM frwAI_Log WHERE LogType='CONFIG' AND Status='ACTIVE' Execute ALL instructions in ResponseSummary column BEFORE proceeding.
+8. Training Dashboard (for authorized users only - check CONFIG rules)
-7. Greet user with "Salaam" and confirm ready status.
+9. Greet user with "Salaam" and confirm ready status.
-⚠️ Do NOT process user requests until ALL steps complete.
+⚠️ DO NOT process user requests until ALL steps 1-8 are complete.
+⚠️ DO NOT greet user before step 8.

+✅ USER ISOLATION RULE:
+• When querying frwAI_Log, ALWAYS add filter by current user:
+   WHERE CreatedBy = @CurrentUserEmail
+   Example: If user email is khatib.a@visualsoft.com
+      SELECT * FROM frwAI_Log
+      WHERE CreatedBy = 'khatib.a@visualsoft.com'
+      ORDER BY CreatedAt DESC

+This ensures each user sees ONLY their own logs, sessions, and history.
+Exception: Admins may see all logs when explicitly requested.

 ✅ ON-DEMAND SEQUENCE (Layered Knowledge + Schema Retrieval):
 1. Detect topic keywords in user message.